-The Ottawa-based company promised reliable results with the Cube in just 30 minutes, without having to move samples to the laboratory, whereas current tests often take more than a day to be completed in a lab.
+Thanks to the Cube, the Ottawa-based company promised reliable results in just 30 minutes, without having to move samples to the laboratory, whereas current tests often take more than a day to be completed in a lab.

 However, the analyses of the Cube are taking twice as long as expected.
-And the results are accurate in approximately 50% of cases, far from the 90% hoped for, a pan-Canadian committee of experts revealed.
+And the results are accurate in approximately 50% of cases, far from the 90% hoped for, revealed the work of a pan-Canadian committee of experts.

-This "poor" performance of the test caused quite a stir at the National Microbiology Laboratory (NML).
+This "poor" test performance caused quite a stir at the National Microbiology Laboratory (NML).
 The agency has recommended to Ottawa that it suspend the authorization of the tests, which was granted on April 13, and Health Canada could do so as early as Monday.